yodrew/darkroomretreat/manuscript/format.md

 It may take a few generations of healthy living to fully restore our health and realize our potential as human beings.
 But we can make huge strides in our lifetimes, getting most of the way back.

-Now that we have examined different formats of the restful use of darkness for different circumstances and purposes, let's look ahead to more of what happens in a retreat and exactly how to conduct it.
+We have examined different formats of the restful use of darkness for different circumstances and purposes.
+Let's look ahead to more of what happens in a retreat and exactly how to conduct it.